 Or welding at the higher amperage would not adversely affect the weld.

-Greater-than-minor if: elding had been performed at an amperage higher than what the code allowed, and the welding procedure had not been re-qualified at the higher amperage.
+Greater-than-minor if: Welding had been performed at an amperage higher than what the code allowed, and the welding procedure had not been re-qualified at the higher amperage.

 Example d.
 During pre-production testing for stud welding qualification at the start of the shift, the NRC inspectors identified that one of the first two studs welded did not exhibit a full 360 degree flash as required by AWS D1.1.